ckti/ion-MN-Install/README.md

 * First, we will do the initial collateral TX and send exactly 5000 BWK to one of our addresses.
 To keep things sorted in case we setup more masternodes we will label the addresses we use.

-  - Open your BWK wallet and switch to the "Receive" tab.
+  - Open your ION wallet and switch to the "Receive" tab.

   - Click into the label field and create a label, I will use MN1